Nguyễn dynasty: French conquest

 In September 1858, Napoleon III orchestrated a Franco-Spanish army bombardment and invaded Đà Nẵng to protest against the executions of two Spanish Dominican missionaries.
 Seven months later, they sailed to the south to attack Saigon and the rich Mekong Delta.
 The Alliance troops held Saigon for two years, while a rebellion of Lê loyalists led by Catholic bishop Pedro Tạ Văn Phụng, who proclaimed himself to be a Lê prince, broke out in the north and escalated.
-Alongside the pretext of avenging the death of the missionaries the French invasion was designed to prove to Europe that France wasn't a second rate power, and 'civilise' the area.
-February 1861, French reinforcement and 70 warships led by General Vassoigne arrived and overwhelmed the Vietnamese strongholds.
-Facing the Alliance invasion and internal rebellion, Tự Đức chose to cede three Southern provinces to France in order to deal with the coinciding rebellion.
+Alongside the pretext of avenging the death of the missionaries the French invasion was designed to prove to Europe that France wasn't a second-rate power, and 'civilize' the area.
+In February 1861, French reinforcement and 70 warships led by General Vassoigne arrived and overwhelmed the Vietnamese strongholds.
+Facing the Alliance invasion and internal rebellion, Tự Đức chose to cede three Southern provinces to France to deal with the coinciding rebellion.

 In June 1862, the Treaty of Saigon was signed, resulting in Vietnam losing three southern provinces; Gia Định, Mỹ Tho, Biên Hòa which became the basis of French Cochinchina.
 In the Treaty of Huế (1863) the island of Poulo Condoræ would allow Catholicism, three ports would be open to French trade, and the sea opened to allow French expansion into Kampuchea. and war reparations were required to be sent to France.
 Despite the religious elements of this treaty, France would not intervene in the Christian revolt in Northern Vietnam, even with their missionaries urging them to.
 To the Queen dowager, Từ Dụ, the court, and the people, the 1862 treaty was a national humiliation.
-Tự Đức once again sent a mission to French Emperor Napoleon III, in which he called to revise the 1862 treaty.
+Tự Đức once again sent a mission to the French Emperor Napoleon III, in which he called to revise the 1862 treaty.
 In July 1864, another draft treaty was signed.
 France returned the three provinces to Vietnam, but still held control over three important cities Saigon, Mỹ Tho, and Thủ Dầu Một.
 In 1866, France convinced Tự Đức to hand over the southern provinces of Vĩnh Long, Hà Tiên, and Châu Đốc.
 Phan Thanh Giản, the governor of the three provinces immediately resigned.
 Without resistance, in 1867, the French annexed the provinces and turned their attention to the northern provinces.